npr/cdoc-spec-site/_includes/contentrights.md

 ![Docs and PermGroups relationship graph](img/docpermissions.png)

 The "permission" link relation can be used to establish rights management relationships.
 Presence of a "permission" link relation indicates that the current resource may have access restricted.
-By default "read" access is open to anybody and "write" access is restricted to the original publisher of the document ("creator").
+By default "read" access is open to anybody and "write" access is restricted to the original publisher of the document ("creator") and [distributors](#distributor).
 A "permission" link relation can alter those defaults and provide much flexibility in rights management.

 Links using the "permission" link relation MUST point to a dereferenceable resource that SHOULD provide a resource of a known media type.
 Permissions link relation MAY point to multiple links.